DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 # Silent Order Post

-Integration that Cielo offers to merchants, where the payment data is safely traced, while maintaining full control over the Ckeckout experience.
+With Silent Order Post, payment data is securely transferred, maintaining full control over the checkout experience.

-This method allows you to send payment data from your final customer securely directly to our system.
-Payment fields are stored on Cielo's side, that counts on with the PCI DSS 3.2 certified.
+This method makes it possible to send the shopper's payment data securely directly into our system.
+Payment fields are stored by Cielo, which is PCI DSS 3.2 certified.

-It is ideal for merchants who require a high level of security without losing the identity of your page.
-This method allows a high level of customization on your checkout page.
+It is ideal for merchants who require a high level of security without losing the identity of their page.

 ## Characteristics